shfunc/hud-python/README.md

 # Option B: Download first, modify, then train
 hud get hud-evals/basic-2048
-hud rl basic-2048.jsonl
+hud rl basic-2048.json

 # Optional: baseline evaluation
-hud eval basic-2048.jsonl
+hud eval basic-2048.json
 ```

 Supports multi‑turn RL for both:
 - Language‑only models (e.g., `Qwen/Qwen2.5-7B-Instruct`)
 - Vision‑Language models (e.g., `Qwen/Qwen2.5-VL-3B-Instruct`)

-By default, `hud rl` provisions a persistant server and trainer in the cloud, streams telemetry to `hud.so`, and lets you monitor/manage models at `hud.so/models`.
+By default, `hud rl` provisions a persistent server and trainer in the cloud, streams telemetry to `hud.so`, and lets you monitor/manage models at `hud.so/models`.
 Use `--local` to run entirely on your machines (typically 2+ GPUs: one for vLLM, the rest for training).

 Any HUD MCP environment and evaluation works with our RL pipeline (including remote configurations).
 See the guided docs: `https://docs.hud.so/train-agents/quickstart`.

+Pricing: Hosted vLLM and training GPU rates are listed in the [Training Quickstart → Pricing](https://docs.hud.so/train-agents/quickstart#pricing).
+Manage billing at the [HUD billing dashboard](https://hud.so/project/billing).

 ## Benchmarking Agents